qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh.rst

 #.
 Press the |meshDigitizing| :sup:`Digitize mesh elements` button
 #.
 A :guilabel:`Vertex Z value` widget appears on the top right corner of the map canvas.
    Set this value to the Z coordinate you would like to assign to the subsequent vertices.
 #.
-Hover over a vertex and click the small triangle that appears next it.
+Hover over a vertex and click the small triangle that appears next to it.
 #.
 Move the cursor to the next vertex position;
    you can snap to existing vertex or left-click to add a new one.
 #.
-Proceed as above to add as many vertices you wish for the face.
+Proceed as above to add as many vertices as you wish for the face.
    Press :kbd:`Backspace` button to undo the last vertex.
 #.
 While moving the mouse, a rubberband showing the shape of the face is displayed.
    If it is shown in green, then the expected face is valid